cellsignal/incytr-viz/src/incytr_viz/assets/help.md

 ### River view

-- The river view shows the component genese, and their roles in the pathway, for pathways passing applied filters.
+- The river view shows the component genes, and their roles in the pathway, for pathways passing applied filters.
 - Click a pathway component to filter results for pathways containing that gene in that role.
 - Depending on the number of unique targets passing the filter, targets may be hidden until more filters are applied.
 - In the options tab, use the "Color Sankey Flow" tab to color-code the pathways by sender cell type, receiver cell type, or by kinase-substrate relationship